-History of Law Enforcement in Young County
+History of Law Enforcement in Graham and Young County

 After the defeat of the Confederacy during the Civil War, Federal Troops slowly began to filter back into the area to reoccupy old forts along the Texas frontier.

 The late 1860's were a time of intense frustration and concern for both Indians and Texas Settlers.
 With the Federal garrisons that were supposed to protect settlers and monitor Indian activity undermanned, Indians slipped off reservations to raid and return with little that could be done, To protect the citizens of Young County from Indian attacks, Fort Belknap was established in Young County in 1869.

 Graham was founded 1869

 Original law enforcement officials consisted of a Town Marshal, Night Watchman and the County Sheriff.

 Most people don’t realize how much western history has occurred in Graham and Young County.
 Graham was located in a pivotal area in North central Texas, near Fort Belknap, and right on the Butterfield Overland Stage Route.